NikkisStickies/EcommerceWebsite/User Characteristics.md

 ## Stakeholders

 - Product Owner/C-Suite (Nicole Leser) - As the founder and CEO, Nicole Leser will have a significant influence on the direction and strategy of the business.
 She will be responsible for setting the overall vision, goals, and priorities for the company.
-Additionally, as the majority stakeholder, she will have final say in important business decisions and will be accountable to investors and other stakeholders.
+Nicole will have final say in important business decisions and will be accountable to investors and other stakeholders.

-- Product Manager (Tara Trom) - The product manager will work closely with Nicole to ensure that the company's products and services meet the needs of its customers.
+- Product Manager (Tara Trom) - The product manager will work closely with Nicole to make sure that the company's products and services meet the needs of its customers.
-They will be responsible for managing the product roadmap, conducting market research, and collaborating with designers and developers to create new products and features.
+They will be responsible for managing the product roadmap, conducting market research, and working with designers and developers to create new products and features.

-- Employees/Team members (Jack Leser) - Employees and team members will play a critical role in the development and operation of the system.
+- Employees/Team members (Jack Leser) - Employees and team members will play a huge role in the development and operation of the system.
-They will be responsible for carrying out the day-to-day tasks required to keep the business running, including creating and managing website content, fulfilling orders, and providing customer service.
+They will be responsible for carrying out the day-to-day tasks needed to keep the business running, including creating and managing website content, fulfilling orders, and providing customer service.

 - Customers - Customers will be the lifeblood of the business, and their satisfaction will be essential to the success of the company.
+They are the people who benefit from the products being sold.
 The website will need to be user-friendly and provide a seamless shopping experience.
 Additionally, customer feedback will be important for identifying areas of improvement and opportunities for growth.

 Chart Organization